Geo Distributed Scale with App Service Environments

 - A DNS lookup is made for scalable-ase-demo.trafficmanager.net against one of the Azure Traffic Manager DNS servers.

-- Based on the load balancing policy (the TrafficRoutingMethod parameter used earlier when creating the Traffic Manager profile), Traffic Manager will select one of the configured endpoints and return the FQDN of that endpoint to the browser or device.
+- Based on the load-balancing policy specified earlier in the TrafficRoutingMethod parameter, Traffic Manager selects one of the configured endpoints.
+It then returns the FQDN of that endpoint to the browser or device.

-- Since the FQDN of the endpoint is the Url of an app instance running on an App Service Environment, the browser or device will ask a Microsoft Azure DNS server to resolve the FQDN to an IP address.
+- Since the FQDN of the endpoint is the Url of an app instance that runs on an App Service Environment, the browser or device will ask a Microsoft Azure DNS server to resolve the FQDN to an IP address.

 - The browser or device will send the HTTP/S request to the IP address.